Several people have messaged me recently asking about “driver update notices” that are popping up on their computers.

 Regardless of how these messages show up, the vast majority of them are scams.

-The notices typically say that your computer’s hardware drivers are out of date, which could lead to serious problems unless they are updated.
-The scammers then ask you to pay a fee in order to download and install the updated drivers.
+These notices typically say your computer’s hardware drivers are out of date, which could lead to serious problems unless they are updated.

-While it’s true that a hardware driver will occasionally need to be updated to keep your system running smoothly, those rare necessary updates are completely free.
+While it’s true that on rare occasions a hardware driver might possibly need to be updated to keep your system operating as it should, those rare necessary updates are completely free.

 Truth be told, there’s a great chance that your machine will keep working just fine throughout its useful life without you ever having to install a single driver update.

-What’s more, since driver updates can occasionally go bad and cause problems with the system I don’t really recommend making them unless you have a real and specific need for it.
+What’s more, driver updates can occasionally go bad and cause problems with the system

 If your computer does start having driver-related issues with a particular piece of hardware (the video adapter or network adapter for instance), you can simply check the support section of the manufacturer’s website to make sure you have the latest driver for that piece of hardware installed.

-If your machine is running Windows 10 you’ll probably never even need to be concerned about driver updates because Microsoft has configured Windows 10 to automatically install them as needed.
+If your machine is running Windows 10 or Windows 11 you’ll probably never even need to be concerned about driver updates because Microsoft has configured those versions of Windows to either automatically install driver updates as needed or let you know when they are available via the Windows Update process.

 Bottom line: You should never have to pay to update your computer’s hardware drivers or install a program to do it for you.
-If a new version of a driver exists, you can simply download it from the manufacturer’s website and install it for free.
+If a new version of a driver exists, you can simply download it from the manufacturer’s website and install it for free – or even better, Windows will do it for you.

 Bonus Tip: Click here to learn why neither Microsoft nor Apple will call to tell you your computer has a virus.